snapdocs/a11y-brown-bag/README.md

 #### Find things that aren’t labelled
 * The image needs a description via `alt="description!"`
 * The form fields need associated labels, like `<label htmlFor="name">Name</label>`
-* The name hint isn't associated with the name field.
-Add `aria-describedby="hint"` to the field (where "hint" is the id of the hint element).
+* The hint at the bottom of the form isn't associated with the "name" field.
+Add an `id` to the hint element, and add `aria-describedby="hint-id"` to the name input ("hint-id" is the id of the hint element).

 #### Find things where state isn't conveyed
 * When the fields are invalid, add `aria-invalid="true"`
 * When an error occurs, set focus to the error heading (via react `ref`s)

-See it in the code: [before]('src/components/NotAccessibleApp.js') and [after]('src/components/App.js') all of our a11y fixes!
+See it in the code: [before](src/components/NotAccessibleApp.js) and [after](src/components/App.js) all of our a11y fixes!

-**To see all of the improvements in action, visit the root url `/`.**
+And to see all of the improvements in real life, visit the root url (`localhost:3000`) in the app.**

 ## Conclusion